[6 MIN READ]

 “We received a huge amount of support,” adds Chris Beaudoin.
 “We received so many PPE donations that we had to set up a formalized [intake and distribution] process.
 There were also lots of meals and letters and cards of thanks from our local community and from all over the country.”

-Today, with more than 870, 000 COVID-19 deaths reported in the United States, the new normal in every community is two cautious steps forward, one step back.
+Today, the new normal in every community is two cautious steps forward, one step back.
 Though we haven’t conquered the virus, vaccines and research have brought us a long way very quickly, and many of today’s advances around COVID will be employed to fight disease in the future.

 “The anthropologist Margaret Mead said, ‘Never doubt that a small group of thoughtful, committed, citizens can change the world.
 Indeed, it is the only thing that ever has,’” says Dr. Dale.
 “I’d say the same is true of weathering a storm together as an organization: trust and communication have continually helped facilitate learning and problem solving.
 And that’s what we have been doing over and over again during the pandemic.
 And it applies to life outside of COVID, too, whenever we get back to it.”